buildkite/docs/pages/apis/graphql/graphql_cookbook.md

   }
 ```

-### Get timeboxed organization audit events

-Query your organization's audit events in a timeboxed manner using the `occurredAtFrom` and `occurredAtTo` filters in an Organization's `auditEvents` field.
-Audit events are only available to Enterprise customers.
+To get all audit events in a given period, use the `occurredAtFrom` and `occurredAtTo` filters like in the following query:

 ```graphql
   query getOrganizationAuditEvents{